 I would like to serve as a Teaching Fellow / Course Assistant / Teaching Assistant, or I need to have some other job to support myself.
 How might such jobs impede or help my trajectory?

 "When I was a MA student, I was a course assistant for an advanced and intermediate [language course].
-This job required 10 hours of work per week on average, so when I was offered a PhD position with TA responsibilities, I quit this job in order to better focus on my TA work.
-I have learned a lot from TAing in the anthropology department.
-I find TAships can be as time-consuming as [taking] a full course, but it is also very rewarding and certainly much more relevant to my PhD project than the language course I CA-ed for when I was an MA student."
+This job required 10 hours of work per week on average, so when I was offered a PhD position with TA responsibilities, I quit this job to better focus on my TA work.
+I have learned a lot from TA-ing in the anthropology department.
+I find TA-ships can be as time-consuming as [taking] a full course, but it is also very rewarding and certainly much more relevant to my PhD project than the language course I CA-ed for when I was an MA student."

 (From an MA student) "I strongly recommend applying for CA-ships.
 The CA experience allows familiarity with the teaching aspects of academia.
 Working with students on their challenges and supporting their learning trajectories enriches your own education and growth process.
 A CA-ship is time consuming but definitely manageable with coursework; it's all about efficient time management and priorities."

-(From an international MA student) "As an international student I have only worked on campus and more specifically at the department (that was a benefit and a factor that made "going to work" easier!).
-I took on two jobs at the department which together might not have exceeded 20 hours per week and might have come down to only 4 hours in some weeks.
+(From an international MA student) "As an international student I have only worked on campus and more specifically at the department (that was a benefit and a factor that made 'going to work' easier!).
+I took on two jobs at the department which together might not have exceeded 20 hours per week and might have come down to only four hours in some weeks.
 Therefore, I would say that approximately 10 hours per week is reasonable, especially in a situation where work hours are flexible and vary from one week to another.
 Work did not affect the pace of my trajectory through the program."